trieuduongle/nx-playground/README.md

 ### CLI Commands

-- Generate new React lib (publishable and buildable)
+- Generate new React lib (publishable and buildable).
+If you have `publishable`, then `importPath` is required
-  - npx nx g @nrwl/react:lib myLib --publishable --buildable
+  - npx nx g @nrwl/react:lib myLib --publishable --buildable --importPath=...